muhkuh-sys/org.muhkuh.tools-flasher_pt/NOTES_NEXT_FSH_RELEASE.md

 - Remove of 'local this' in functions: write_image (and return), read_image, call (and return) (flasher.lua)

 - Additional comments of LDOC

+## Possible Changes

+- Write one image file to multiple intflash locations when the size of one flash location not fit